SoumyajitSingh/first-repo/Readme.md

 this is my first repo and i am exploring github
 <br>
-how to explore it in vs code
+how to explore it in vs code(Soumyajit Singhgit)